lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session11_say.md

 ## Learning Objectives

 1. Describe what your team has prioritized as decisions to implement in your clinic.

-2. Test your team’s plan against your individual and shared, team vision.
+2. Test your team's plan against your individual and shared team vision.

-3. Apply your team’s plan in clinical decisions using C.F.B.T. systems thinking.
+3. Apply your team's plan in clinical decisions using C.F.B.T. systems thinking.

 ### Let's get started: